mark-hager/scopefoundry.github.io/advanced_dev_windows_step_by_step.md

 	* Underv “Environment package” add variable `CONDA_DLL_SEARCH_MODIFICATION__ENABLE`, setting value = 1

+### Setup the Python Project in Eclipse
-*  SETUP THE PYTHON PROJECT in one of the two following ways:
+one of the two following ways:
 	* Create A New Project
 	* Create a python project in Eclipse (New->Other->PyDev->PyDevProject) and add a new .py file to the project.
 	* Make sure to select “Add project directory to the PYTHONPATH”

 * Use An Existing Code
 	* File -> Open Project From Filesystem
 	* Select the directory where your phyton code is.
 	* Right click on the newly created folder in Eclipse, select PyDev-> Set As PyDev Project
 	* Right click on the newly created folder in Eclipse, select PyDev-> Set as folder in PYTHONPATH

+### QT Creator
 * INSTALL QT Creator (use default options).
 This for interactive creation of QT user interface files (.ui)
+### More Information

 * Other ScopeFoundry resources are available on: [https://bitbucket.org/berkeleylab/foundry_scope/src/master/]()